Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

 ### Fallback from Redis

-When the `redis` strategy is used and a Kong node gets disconnected from Redis (Redis server down, connection to Redis broken, etc), the `rate-limiting-advanced` plugin will fall back to `local`.
+When the `redis` strategy is used and a {{site.base_gateway}} node is disconnected from Redis, the `rate-limiting-advanced` plugin will fall back to `local`.
+This can happen when the Redis server is down or the connection to Redis broken.
-Kong will keep the local counters for rate limiting and sync back to Redis once connection is reestablished.
+{{site.base_gateway}} keeps the local counters for rate limiting and syncs with Redis once the connection is re-established.
-Kong will still rate limit but the Kong nodes won't be able to sync the counters and users will likely be able to perform more requests than the limit, but there will still be a limit per node.
+{{site.base_gateway}} will still rate limit, but the {{site.base_gateway}} nodes can't sync the counters.
+As a result, users will be able to perform more requests than the limit, but there will still be a limit per node.

 ## Rate limiting for consumer groups